bugQ/win.dlestra.ws/cv.md

 - meeting facilitation
 - peer software training

-On the more technical side, I'm familiar with cross-platform front-end development (for desktop and mobile) using a variety of frameworks and tools, but with an emphasis on [Unity](https://unity3d.com/) and now also [Xamarin](https://www.xamarin.com/).
+My technical specialties are cross-platform (desktop and mobile) front-end development using a variety of frameworks and tools (most notably [Unity](https://unity3d.com/) and [Xamarin](https://www.xamarin.com/)), and real-time systems and graphics programming (primarily game engines).
 Although a majority of my programming experience lies with **C#** and **C++**, I continue to hone my skills with other languages, including **Ruby**, **Rust**, **Javascript**, **Haskell**, **Elm**, and **F#**, covering a wide range of paradigms and remaining adaptable to many programming domains.